 Since the majority of cacti are naturally non-toxic, they are generally safer to keep in homes with pets.
 That said, most cacti do have sharp spines, which can cause nasty injuries to curious pets if they’re left unattended.
 So, if you have pets, you’ll still want to place your cacti in safe spots and out of Fido’s way.

 If you’re ready to learn more about cacti, we’ve compiled this short list of our top 12 favorite cacti species for homes with pets.
-These cacti are all relatively easy to care for and they’re beginner friendly too.
-There’s even some spine-free species for extra pet safety!
+These cacti are all relatively easy to care for, and they’re beginners friendly too.
+There are even some spine-free species for extra pet safety!

 - 12 best cacti for homes with pets

 - 1. Bunny ear cactus (Opuntia microdasys)